 Serb Nationalists Rally as Milosevic Is Laid to Rest

-Mr. ZORAN ANJOCOVIC (Socialist Part Official): (Through translator) Well, the message is that the love for fatherland has not died; that all those who tried to prevent this funeral were wrong because this is a question of citizens simply wanted it this way, and they are now expressing how much they respected him at the time he represented them in the world.
+ZORAN ANJOCOVIC: (Through translator) Well, the message is that the love for fatherland has not died; that all those who tried to prevent this funeral were wrong because this is a question of citizens simply wanted it this way, and they are now expressing how much they respected him at the time he represented them in the world.

 POGGIOLI: An old Russian song accompanied the lowering of the coffin into the grave.
 It was his favorite tune.

 POGGIOLI: While tears were being shed in Pozarevac, in Belgrade a joyful crowd marched through the streets.
 Waving balloons, they chanted their old anti-Milosevic slogan, he is finished.
 Twenty-five-year-old Yoban Adabchar(ph) explains why they were there.

 YOBAN ADABCHAR: Because we want to show, once again, that this is the other Serbia.
 We want to send more beautiful picture to the world that there are still here some normal, educated and open-minded people in this country.

 POGGIOLI: There were far fewer anti-Milosevic demonstrators than supporters earlier in the day, but Nenad Sebek, who heads the Center for Democracy and Reconciliation in Southeast Europe, says the goodbye rally had been carefully prepared over three days, while word of the protest was spread by cell phone text messages.